CCN TV6

 The Caribbean Communications Network Television 6 (CCN TV6) is a Trinidadian free-to-air television network.
 It operates an analog NTSC television system, broadcasting on channels 6 and 18 in the island of Trinidad and channel 19 in Tobago.
 Its studios are located at 35-37 Independence Square, Port of Spain.

 History

 CCN TV6 began broadcasting on 31 August 1991, with viewing hours from 6:00 a.m. to 10:00 p.m. daily.
-Prior to that date, audience choices were limited as the Government owned Trinidad & Tobago Television (ttt) was the only choice.
+Before that date, audience choices were limited as the government-owned Trinidad & Tobago Television (ttt) was the only choice.
 TV6 became the first independently operated television station in the English-speaking Caribbean, broadcasting to over 80% of Trinidad and Tobago’s population.
-Once TV6 was launched, the television monopoly was broken with the opening of the market.
+Once TV6 was launched, the television monopoly was broken with the market opening.

 TV6 has been the home of several veteran broadcasters in Trinidad and Tobago over the years, including Francesca Hawkins and Dominic Kalipersad.